Evolveum/connector-proik/README.md

-# connector-proik
+# ConnId connector for ProIK

-Polygon/ConnId connector for ProIK
+This connector is no longer maintained.